The assessment

 Workable's personality assessment is designed to help you understand how candidates approach challenges and interactions in the workplace.
 Candidates are asked to complete a short assessment, responding to workplace scenarios.

 There are no right or wrong answers.
-Some personality traits may be more important for certain jobs - some traits less relevant for a job.
+Some personality traits may be more important for certain jobs - but some traits may be less relevant for a job.

-A team with diverse personalities that shares core values will have strong teamwork.
+A team with diverse personalities that share core values will have strong teamwork.
 A homogenous team may subscribe to a single way of thinking or tackling problems and have more difficulty working together.

 The results